johndoe31415/odsexport/README.md

 odsexport is a Python-native library to create ODS (Open Document Spreadsheet) documents.
 In other words, it lets you script creating "Excel" sheets from within Python.
 The focus is on providing a feature-rich document creation
-abstraction: all kinds of cell formatting options (data and style formatting) are supported, column and row formatting is supported (width/height/visibility), conditional formatting, and auto filtering is implemented as well. odsexport is intended to make it easy to use ODS documents as a data sink while creating documents that are mutable (i.e., recalculate
+abstraction: all kinds of cell formatting options (data and style formatting, including datetimes) are supported, column and row formatting is supported (width/height/visibility), conditional formatting, and auto filtering is implemented as well. odsexport is intended to make it easy to use ODS documents as a data sink while creating documents that are mutable (i.e., recalculate